-What to Expect from Gestational Diabetes Testing
+What to Expect from a Gestational Diabetes Test

-According to the Mayo clinic, the risk for developing gestational diabetes rises with the following factors:
+According to the Mayo Clinic, the risk for developing gestational diabetes rises with the following factors:

-- Increasing maternal age, starting in women more than 25 years of age.
+- Increasing maternal age, starting in women more than 25 years of age

 - Excessive weight

-- Non Caucasian race
+- Non-Caucasian race